“Change is hard at first, messy in the middle, and gorgeous at the end.”

 Healthcare transformation is happening now.
-Although briefly slowed and nudged to the side by the COVID pandemic, the shift by payers from the old “fee-for-service” care model to Value-Based Care (VBC) is an inevitable and relentless change in healthcare philosophy, and the future of each practice depends on transformation that entails whole practice engagement.
+Although briefly slowed and nudged to the side by the COVID pandemic, the shift by payers from the old “fee-for-service” care model to Value-Based Care (VBC) is an inevitable and relentless change in healthcare philosophy, and the future of each practice depends on transformation that entails whole practice and physician engagement.

 Future success in Value-Based Care belongs to practice leaders who will forge core values such as creativity, enthusiasm, and fortitude.
 These values will permeate throughout the team, forming a shared vision and mission.
 An engaged, team-based practice is in a constant state of preparedness for new opportunities, while reaping rewards such as improved patient outcomes and satisfaction, improved staff satisfaction and less staff turnover.

 Effective physician practice engagement requires mastery of 5 key elements.

 Begin by Believing In – and Desiring – Change